 It’s important to have a browser that is compatible with all the devices you use.
 As you know, Brave has been newly introduced on iOS, so it might take time to progress as a browser guaranteeing a seamless browsing experience.
 Therefore, it’s better to go with any other browser if you prefer Mac devices, as you might face glitches or miss out on features while using Brave.

 As compared, Safari shows the same performance both on Mac and Android plus on different windows versions on your desktop.
 It is the ideal replacement option for browsers that don’t run as well on Apple devices as the androids such as Brave.

 Overall, Brave has all the things you want in an ideal browser to use for Android devices.
 With privacy-oriented features, better integration, and a user-friendly interface, Brave can perform a myriad of functions.
-In Contrast, Safari can perfectly fill the lack of an IOS-friendly browser by its iCloud integration but can’t match with the efficiency like Brave.
+In Contrast, Safari can perfectly fill the lack of an IOS-friendly browser with its iCloud integration but can’t match the efficiency of Brave.
 Having said that, only make a switchover to the browser that makes you time and trust worth investing while browsing.